marekzajac97/bf2-blender/README.md

 ## Usage
 - Head over to the [Documentation](docs/README.md) for details on how to use this add-on

-## Limitations and known issues:
-- SkinnedMeshes using Object Space normal maps will have shading issues when deformed/animated inside of Blender.
-- Blender does not allow to import custom tangent data, therefore when re-exporting meshes, vertex tangents always get re-calculated.
-This may increase the number of unique vertices being exported.
-Generated tangents may also be totally wrong if the normal map used was not generated using Mikk TSpace method (which Blender uses).
-- Many vBF2 skeleton exports have messy bone orientations.
-Skeleton importer corrects them for `1p_setup.ske` and `3p_setup.ske` but other skeletons' bones may appear pointing in random directions.
-- CollisionMesh exports to a slightly older file format version (9) than 3DsMax exporter (10).
-Latest file version contains some extra data for drawing debug meshes which is disabled by default in-game anyway.
-Please report any other issues found!

 ## Credits
 - [rpoxo](https://github.com/rpoxo) for the [BF2 mesh file parser](https://github.com/rpoxo/bf2mesh) (MIT License)
 - Remdul for guidance and [bfmeshview](http://www.bytehazard.com/bfstuff/bfmeshview/) (a lot of the stuff is ported over from there)